 There is great variability in the church's current practice of ministry during times of transition.
-In our conversations with church leaders, one bishop said, "There are some situations I wouldn't use an interim minister in."
-Such a statement suggests that the bishop had only one idea of the ministry that an interim minister provides.
-What he meant was that he would only use a trained interim minister in conflicted congregations.
-But the question that comes to our minds is this: "What happens to the successful congregations?
-Are they simply abandoned during the transitional period?"
+In our conversation with church leaders one Bishop said: "There are some situations I wouldn't use an interim minister."
+Such a statement suggests that the bishop had only one idea of the ministry that an interim provides.
+What he meant was that he would only use a trained interim in conflicted congregations.
+But the question that comes to our minds is, "what happens to the successful congregations, are they simply abandoned during the transitional period?"

-In other dioceses we have observed that all the congregations are required to have a substantial interim ministry, regardless of the congregation's individual needs.
+In other dioceses we have observed that all the congregations are mandated to have to have a substantial interim regardless of the congregation's individual needs.
 This "one size fits all" type of thinking violates the essence of incarnational ministry.
 Just as Jesus didn't spit on the ground and apply mud to the eyes of every blind person he encountered, incarnational ministry requires that we are continually inventing and creating a ministry to meet the unique needs of a specific congregation.